Either a Confidence Interval Covers, or It Doesn't (Or Does It?): A Model-Based View of Ex-Post Coverage Probability: 4 Discussion

-In such cases, I would suggest that, while the two model-based layers are certainly still in play--considered only as a random draw, any interval generated by the procedure does, by definition, inherit the design-level coverage probability---it may be more natural to admit a third layer of probability: that of a single-case \emph{predictive} probability, which can be scored against the underlying $0/1$ coverage outcome.
-From this perspective, our $1 - \alpha$ report ex ante is a forecast about the coverage indicator for the interval to be constructed, distinct from the interval's realized coverage status under the model, and chosen so that it minimizes expected loss under a proper scoring rule over repeated sampling~\cite{gneiting2007strictly}.
-In a prequential reading \cite{dawid1999prequential}, repeated use of the procedure produces a sequence of forecasts and outcomes
+In such cases, I would suggest that, while the two model-based layers are certainly still in play---considered only as a random draw, any interval generated by the procedure does, by definition, inherit the design-level coverage probability---it may be more natural to admit a third layer of probability: that of a single-case predictive probability of the coverage event itself, made in light of the information available.
+From this perspective, our $1 - \alpha$ report ex ante can be understood as a default model-based assessment of the coverage indicator for the interval to be constructed, distinct from the interval's realized coverage status under the model.
+In some cases, features of both the design and the numerical value of the realized interval may suggest a more refined ex post assessment.
+In that richer information state, the relevant probability need not equal $1 - \alpha$, but it also need not collapse to $\{0,1\}$: it may instead be an intermediate probability statement about the coverage event for the realized interval relative to other intervals generated under the design that are similar with respect to some $\theta$-free feature of the data or interval.

-where $Z_i$ is the coverage indicator for the $i$th interval and $p_i$ is the predictive probability assigned to $Z_i = 1$ given whatever information we choose to condition on.
-The forecast sequence $(p_i)$ can then be evaluated by its long-run scores and calibration properties, independently of whether we identify $p_i$ with any particular $P_\theta$-probability.
-While our natural ex ante forecast would simply be $p_i = 1 - \alpha$, reflecting only the design, we might legitimately allow our ex post forecast to change if, as in the case of Welch's uniform CI, features of both the design and the numerical value of the realized interval provide additional clues about coverage.
-In that richer information state, the predictive probability $p_i(X_i)$ might not equal $1 - \alpha$, but it would not also necessarily collapse to $\{0,1\}$: it would be a genuine intermediate forecast about the coverage event $Z_i$, subject to empirical assessment across repeated uses of the procedure.